Top of the page

 Snoring can be soft, loud, raspy, harsh, hoarse, or fluttering.
-Your bed partner may notice that you sleep with your mouth open and that you are restless while sleeping.
+If you have a bed partner, they may notice that you sleep with your mouth open or that you're restless while sleeping.
 If snoring interferes with your or your bed partner's sleep, either or both of you may feel tired during the day.

 You may be able to help reduce your snoring by making changes in your activities and in the way you sleep.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

 Enter J563 in the search box to learn more about "Snoring: Care Instructions".